rogelio-lopez/sorting-visualizer/README.md

 Todo:
-- Finish Merge sort merge() function
+- Display functionality for merge sort algo
+    - Has duplicate elements with obj arr
 - disable start button when sorting is running